-This module focuses on resource management and its effective deployment and allocation to achieve sustainable competitive advantage for organisations.
-Two main resources will be considered – human and financial.
-You will be introduced to theoretical concepts underpinning resource development and deployment such as human capital development, change management, motivational theories, learning organisations, financial methods, investment appraisal and budgeting, as well as financial and management accounting.
-You will also identify the theories and techniques relating to human capital development, in particular those around motivation, as well as examining the role of financial management techniques for the monitoring and control of financial resources.
+This module will focus on resource management and its effective deployment and allocation to achieve sustainable competitive advantage for organisations.
+Two main resources will be considered: HUMAN and FINANCIAL; without which, organisational success cannot be guaranteed.
+You will be introduced to theoretical concepts underpinning resource development and deployment such as, human capital development, change management, motivational theories, learning organisations, financial methods, investment appraisal, budgeting, alongside financial and management accounting.

 Procurement and Contract Law

-All organisations need input of goods and services from external suppliers or providers.
-This module examines the developing role of purchasing and procurement within the supply function.
-Using contract law and its relevant legal duties, rights and processes, you will gain an understanding of the underpinning contractual obligations for individuals and organisations.
-You will evaluate common challenges faced by procurement and supply chain managers and how to overcome them.
-You will also appraise the main contracting issues for major programmes and projects, the main legal issues that relate to the formation of relationships in supply chains, and the legal implications of contractual non-performance in procurement and supply.
+All organisations need input of good and services from external suppliers or providers.
+This module will examine the developing role of purchasing and procurement within the supply function, in managing these inputs in which the activity can contribute to the efficiency of the organisation or project.
+Using contract law and its relevant legal duties, rights and processes, you will understand the underpinning contractual obligations for individuals and organisation.

 International Operations and Logistics Systems

-This module will provide you with the opportunity to undertake a critical evaluation of supply chain management and its links to the marketplace, distribution networks, the manufacturing process and the procurement activity required, ensuring that customers are served by lower operational costs through effective logistics and supply chain operations.
-You will learn to critically appraise current practices in operations management, evaluating a variety of delivery modes and sales order planning.
-You will also evaluate and interpret the nature, scope and purpose of strategies for efficient logistics and supply chain management as well as best practice in procurement cycle concepts.
+This module will provide you with the opportunity to undertake a critical evaluation of supply chain management and its links to the marketplace, the distribution networks, the manufacturing process and the procurement activity required; ensuring that customers are served at high levels by lowering operational costs through effective logistics and supply chain operations.

 Strategic Planning for the Supply Chain

-The module will consider in depth the effect of increasing competitive demand on all parts of the supply chain.
-You will also consider how companies can gain competitive advantage by aligning both their internal and external supply chains to enhance customer satisfaction, product profitability, customer-supplier partnerships, and manufacturing and distribution efficiencies.
-You will evaluate the impact Information Systems have on business performance and the strategic development of organisations, as well as appraising the creation of future resilient supply chains including business continuity, knowledge and innovation, waste minimisation in the supply chain and supply chain visibility.
+The module will consider in depth the effect of increasing competitive demand on all parts of the supply chain, how companies can gain competitive advantage by aligning both their internal and external supply chains to enhance customer satisfaction, product profitability, customer-supplier partnership and manufacturing and distribution efficiencies.

 Individual Master’s Project